-Information Security The Information Security Manager is responsible for: Manager working alongside the Data Protection Officer to ensure the organisational and technical requirements of the UK General Data Protection Regulation (UKGDPR) are fully implemented acting as a central point of contact on information security within the argenization, for both wasts and external organizations. organisation, for both users and external organisations implementing an effective framework for the management of security the formulation, provision and maintenance of Information Security Policies advising on the content and implementation of the Information Security Programme producing and supporting the production of organisational standards, procedures and guidance on Information Security matters for review by the SIRO, Section 151 Officer, Data Protection Officer, Caldicott Guardian and other senior staff co-ordinating information security activities particularly those related to shared information systems or IT infrastructures liaising with external organisations on information security matters, including representing the organisation in group community issues. including representing the organisation in cross-community issues ensuring that contingency plans and disaster recovery plans are reviewed and tested on a regular basis representing the organisation on internal and external bodies that relate to security ensuring the systems, application and/or development of required policy standards and procedures in accordance with needs, policy and guidance set centrally approving system security policies for the infrastructure and common services providing an incident and alert reporting system providing advice to employees on: complianceincident investigation awareness/training o system accreditation o external service provision Service Manager - Records Management Service The County Records Management Service (RMS) is responsible for providing advice and guidance for managing council records.
+Information Security Manager The Information Security Manager is responsible for: working alongside the Data Protection Officer to ensure the organisational and technical requirements of the UK General Data Protection Regulation (UKGDPR) are fully implemented acting as a central point of contact on information security within the organisation, for both users and external organisations implementing an effective framework for the management of security the formulation, provision and maintenance of Information Security Policies advising on the content and implementation of the Information Security Programme producing and supporting the production of organisational standards, procedures and guidance on Information Security matters for review by the SIRO, Section 151 Officer, Data Protection Officer, Caldicott Guardian and other senior staff co-ordinating information security activities particularly those related to shared information systems or IT infrastructures liaising with external organisations on information security matters, including representing the organisation in cross-community issues ensuring that contingency plans and disaster recovery plans are reviewed and tested on a regular basis representing the organisation on internal and external bodies that relate to security ensuring the systems, application and/or development of required policy standards and procedures in accordance with needs, policy and guidance set centrally approving system security policies for the infrastructure and common services providing an incident and alert reporting system providing advice to employees on: • compliance incident investigation awareness/training system accreditation external service provision Service Manager - Records Management Service The County Records Management Service (RMS) is responsible for providing advice and guidance for managing council records.
 It maintains, updates, and answers enquiries on the Retention and Disposal Schedule, which details how long to keep records.
 RMS also manages paper records for services that came under Cumbria County Council prior to April 2023 (storage, retrieval, and disposal of records).
-These are records that are no longer needed for day-to-day business activities but are still required to meet legal and ongoing business requirements.
-Information Governance/ Responsible for: Investigations Coordinator monitoring data breaches and supporting the Senior Information Risk Owner (SIRO) in ensuring that Disclosure Officer appropriate action is taken Responsible for supporting the Information Governance and Investigations Disclosure Officer Coordinator/Data Protection Officer to manage/ investigate data breaches and maintain the council's data Breach Reporting System.
-Information Asset Owners The nominated, senior owner of one of more organisational assets as listed in (IAOs) the council's Information Asset Register (IAR).
-Responsible for: supporting the SIRO to manage risksidentification of assets managing data breaches/security incidents effective implementation of policies and procedures Information Asset The nominated, administrator of one of more organisational assets as listed in Administrators (IAAs) the council's Information Asset Register (IAR).
+These are records that are no longer needed for day-to- day business activities but are still required to meet legal and ongoing business requirements.
+Information Governance/ Responsible for: Investigations Coordinator monitoring data breaches and supporting the Senior Information Risk Owner (SIRO) in ensuring that appropriate action is taken Disclosure Officer Responsible for supporting the Information Governance and Investigations Coordinator/Data Protection Officer to manage/ investigate data breaches and maintain the council's data Breach Reporting System.
+Information Asset Owners (IAOs) The nominated, senior owner of one of more organisational assets as listed in the council's Information Asset Register (IAR).
+Responsible for: supporting the SIRO to manage risks identification of assets managing data breaches/security incidents effective implementation of policies and procedures Information Asset Administrators (IAAs) The nominated, administrator of one of more organisational assets as listed in the council's Information Asset Register (IAR).
 Responsible for: consulting with the SIRO/IAO/DPO/ISM updating policies/procedures identifying data breaches/ security incidents providing advice to asset users